rollerworks-graveyard/RollerworksCacheBundle/README.md

     curl -s http://getcomposer.org/installer | php

-Then just add the following to your
+Then add the following to your
 `composer.json` file:

 ```js